-a.
+- a.
 An accurate time entry must be used by each employee in the eSuite HR Portal or time sheet for any time used for Association Business.
 The Association agrees to reimburse the County for any compensation paid by the County to an Association Representative to conduct Association Business.
-Paid release time will only be used in place of regularly scheduled hours and not in addition to an employee's work schedule.
+Paid release time will only be used in place of regularly scheduled hours and not in addition to an employee's regular work schedule. - b.

-b.
 At the Association's request, the County agrees to promptly provide a summary of all Association Business reported on time sheets to the Association.
-The Association promises and agrees to pay the required reimbursement amount to the County within 30 days of receiving any summary of Paid Release Time from the County and requesting payment.
+The Association promises and agrees to pay the required reimbursement amount to the County within 30 days of receiving any summary of Paid Release Time from the County and requesting payment. - c.

-c.
 Instead of making a reimbursement to the County, the Association may request that the County deduct the amount due to the County from an existing credit granted to the Association by the County.
+Any unused credit at the end of the fiscal year will be rolled over to the next fiscal year.

+ARTICLE 6.
 MANAGEMENT RIGHTS AND RESPONSIBILITIES

-County retains, solely and exclusively, all the rights, powers and authority exercised or held prior to the execution of this Agreement, except as expressly limited by specific provisions of this Agreement.
-It is the ultimate right and responsibility of the County to manage its operations in the most efficient manner consistent with the best interests of all its citizens, taxpayers, and employees.
-Without limiting the generality of the foregoing, the rights, powers, and authority retained solely and exclusively by County and not abridged herein, include, but are not limited to the following:
+County retains, solely and exclusively, all the rights, powers and authority exercised or held prior to the execution of this Agreement, except as expressly limited by specific provision of this

+Agreement.
+It is the ultimate right and responsibility of the County to manage its operation in the most efficient manner consistent with the best interests of all its citizens, its taxpayers and its employees.
+Without limiting the generality of the foregoing, the rights, powers, and authority retained solely and exclusively by County and not abridged herein, include, but are not limited to, the following:

 - 1. To manage and direct its business and personnel; - 2.
-To manage, control, and determine the mission of its departments, building facilities, and operations; - 3.
-To create, change, combine or abolish jobs, departments and facilities in whole or in part; - 4.
-To direct the work force; - To increase or decrease the work force and determine the number of employees needed; - 6.
+To manage, control, and determine the mission of its departments, building facilities, and operations; - To create, change, combine or abolish jobs, departments and facilities in whole or in part; - 4.
+To direct the work force; - 5.
+To increase or decrease the work force and determine the number of employees needed; - 6.
 To hire, transfer, promote, and maintain the discipline and efficiency of its employees; - 7.
 To establish work standards, schedules of operation and reasonable work load; - 8.
 To specify or assign work requirements and require overtime; - 9.
-To schedule work, working hours and shifts; - 10.
-To adopt rules of conduct; - 11.To determine the type and scope of work to be performed by County employees and the services to be provided; - 12.
+To schedule work, working hours and shifts, - To adopt rules of conduct; - 11.
+To determine the type and scope of work to be performed by County employees and the services to be provided; - 12.
 To classify positions; - 13.
 To establish initial salaries of new classifications; - 14.
 To determine the methods, processes, means and places of providing services; and - 15.
 To take whatever action necessary to prepare for and operate in an emergency.

-Should the County desire to make a substantial change on an item within the mandatory scope of bargaining causing a major impact on unit employees, it shall first offer to meet and consult with the SBU in an effort to reach a mutually agreeable course of action.
+Should the County desire to make a substantial change on an item within the mandatory scope of bargaining causing a major impact on unit employees, it shall first offer to meet and consult with the Association in an effort to reach a mutually agreeable course of action.

-ARTICLE 7 SALARIES
+ARTICLE 7.
+SALARIES